Safety First!

 Steel Mill (*.pdf)

-A Warrant is a written permission slip from a superior (which is most often used for places lacking controlled trackside signals).
+A Warrant is a written permission slip from a superior, most commonly used for managing traffic flow in areas lacking controlled trackside signal lights.

 Run trains with simple orders (*.pdf)